majorcob/sv2wav/README.md

-# Sv2Wav
+# Vox2Wav

 A Python script to automate export of [SunVox](https://www.warmplace.ru/soft/sunvox/) project files.
-Pretty much just an adaptation of [the library's C example #4](https://github.com/warmplace/sunvox_dll/blob/master/examples/c/test4.c) with command-line arguments.
+Pretty much just an adaptation of [the library's C examples](https://github.com/warmplace/sunvox_dll/blob/master/examples/c/test4.c) with command-line arguments.

 Currently only supports Windows as I don't have access to testing hardware for other platforms.